one-unicorn/theunicorn/proposals/Wallet_Proposals.Tentative_EIPs_and_dTypes.md

 As per [The Unicorn](../The_Ethereum_Unicorn.md), in the following, we are proposing additional functionality and data types.

-## Wallet as dApp Manager
+## Wallet as dApps Manager

-A dApp manager is not simply a start menu for dApps.
+A dApps manager is not simply a start menu for dApps.
 It manages inter-dapp messaging, global profiles and history as well as the private keys.

 For homogeneous & compatible wallet implementations, standards need to exist for: